BRITE-REU/programming-workshops/source/workshops/05_Machine_learning/supervised_learning.rst

  Supervised learning
 ============================================

-Another common learning approach is to learn a predictive model on labeled data to use later to predict new unknown samples.
+Another common learning approach is to learn a predictive model on labeled data to make predictions on new unknown samples.
 This is referred to as **classification**.
-Classification is applied to the a subset of the data - *train*, and tested on a smaller subset - *test*.
-So the first step is to split the data into two sets (usually 75% train and 25% test).
+Classification is applied to a subset of the data - *train*, and tested on a smaller subset - *test*.
+So the first step after data preparation is to *randomly* split the data into two sets (usually 75% train and 25% test).
+Check if your train and test are not biased (by age, sex, or label).
 The purpose of separating some data as test is to later verify the model and ensure we are not over-fitting.
-The most critical part in classification is to ensure the train data does not *leak* into the test, meaning no information from the train should be secreted to the test - whether at feature selection step or when learning the model.
+The most critical part in classification is to make sure the train data does not *leak* into the test, meaning no information from the train should be secreted into the test data - whether at normalization, feature selection, or when learning the model.

 .. image:: img/supervised_flowchart.png